Proven-Paradox/shaper-system/Handbook.md

 You’ve mastered how to avoid attacks by predicting their path.
 You may use your Mind in place of Finesse to determine your Physical Defense.

 #### Lucky
 You're just lucky sometimes.
-You may reroll a number of d10s equal to 2 + your [Hero Tier](#hero-tier).
+You may reroll a number of dice equal to 2 + your [Hero Tier](#hero-tier).
 Your rerolls refresh after you spend six hours not using any.
 You still cannot reroll dice that have already been rerolled, either through this Talent or through Boon/Bane.
 When you roll [Matches](#matches), you may gain one additional dice reroll.
+When you reroll dice due to Boon, you may keep the higher result between the two instead of replacing the previous roll.

 #### Mana Fountain
 You gain 9 additional MP, plus 3 more for each point of [Capacity](#vitalitycapacity).
 This Talent applies retroactively to all levels of Capacity.
 When you gain this Talent, you also gain a point of Capacity without paying the XP cost.